 Time is of the essence!
 Boarding Groups are distributed in seconds.
 I’m not trying to send your anxiety into hyperdrive, but am trying to set reasonable expectations.
 Even with the park at full capacity, demand is high and seats are limited.
 Yes, the ride is that good.
 To allow as many people as possible to ride, guests are allowed to join one Boarding Group per day.

 You’ll need to be as prepared as possible and ready to go when the window opens.
 We will go over how to prepare, how to join and what to do if you are lucky enough to score a Boarding Group.

-Disneyland recently released some new instructions for joining the virtual queue for Star Wars: Rise of the Resistance.
-You will only be able to join a Boarding Group if you have valid admission and a Disneyland Theme Park Reservation that day, linked in the Disneyland app.
-Guests now have two opportunities per day to join a Boarding Group at Disneyland (morning and afternoon):
+You will only be able to join a virtual queue if you have valid admission and a Disneyland Theme Park Reservation that day, linked in the Disneyland app.
+Guests now have two opportunities per day to join a virtual queue at Disneyland (morning and afternoon):

 In order to give as many guests as possible the opportunity to join the Resistance, each guest can enter the virtual queue no more than once per day.
 So if you luck out in the morning and join a Boarding Group, you cannot try again for the afternoon.
 (You can, however, try to join the virtual queue for WEB SLINGERS: A Spider-Man Adventure at noon if you have a park hopper.)

 One hour before these enrollment times, a new button appears.
 You can tap Confirm Your Party to select or remove party members.
 That way, you do not waste precious time during the boarding process or encounter unknown problems when you only have seconds to act.